FIRST-Tech-Challenge/fmltc/doc/design.md

 <img src="images/produce_dataset_progress.png" width="540">

-When the dataset has been produced, the dialog is dismissed.
+When the dataset has been produced, the dialog goes away.

 <details>
 <summary>Internal Details</summary>